nilearn/nilearn/doc/connectivity/connectome_extraction.rst

 .. topic:: **Exercise: computing sparse inverse covariance**
    :class: green

-   Compute the correlation matrix of the first subject of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd`
+   Compute and visualize a connectome on the first subject of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd`

    **Hints:** The example above has the solution